pinnet/sublink/README.md

 TODO:

-<del>remove var tick and replace with call to video.currenttime</del>
+~~remove var tick and replace with call to video.currenttime~~

-    ~~slow down setInterval callback - parameterize callback time~~ rationalize subtitle font size for auto sizing ~~refactor to support jQuery.~~
+~~slow down setInterval callback - parameterize callback time~~

+rationalize subtitle font size for auto sizing

+~~refactor to support jQuery.~~

-    change hyperlink.json to make country the root node of the tree a link history tab for reference fixed number of tabs for tab n-n setup panel - local language choice
+change hyperlink.json to make country the root node of the tree

+a link history tab for reference fixed number of tabs for tab n-n

+setup panel - local language choice

 auto-localization

 NEW = support me on Patreon - https://www.patreon.com/dannyarnold